How to buy CSL (CSL) shares

 Have CSL's shares ever split?

-CSL's shares were split on a 3:1 basis on 17 October 2007.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
+CSL's shares were split on a 3:1 basis on 18 October 2007.
+So if you had owned 1 share the day before the split, the next day you would own 3 shares.
 This wouldn't directly have changed the overall worth of your CSL shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for CSL shares which in turn could have impacted CSL's share price.

 CSL share price volatility

 Over the last 12 months, CSL's shares have ranged in value from as little as $238.7774 up to $318.0184.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while CSL's is 0.1174.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while CSL's is 0.1043.
 This would suggest that CSL's shares are less volatile than average (for this exchange).

 CSL Limited researches, develops, manufactures, markets, and distributes biopharmaceutical and allied products in Australia, the United States, Germany, the United Kingdom, Switzerland, China, and internationally.
 The company operates through two segments, CSL Behring and Seqirus.
 The CSL Behring segment offers plasma therapies, such as plasma products and recombinants for the treatment of immunodeficiency, bleeding disorders, hereditary angioedema, Alpha-1 antitrypsin deficiency, and neurological disorders.
 This segment also conducts research on plasma and non-plasma therapies; and receives license and royalty from the commercialization of intellectual property.
 The Seqirus segment manufactures and distributes non-plasma biotherapeutic products; and develops influenza related products.
 CSL Limited was founded in 1916 and is headquartered in Parkville, Australia.